nate1100/My-Portfolio/Data-Science-Projects.md

 # PROJECT 2: Analysis of a Tumor Dataset Using Association Rule Mining in R and WEKA <br />
 ## Project Overview
-*The Apriori algorithm and filtered associator algorithm are applied in the tumor dataset to analyze the relationships between locations of tumors in each class and to make a comparison of the performance of the two applied algorithms.
+*The Apriori algorithm and filtered associator algorithm are applied in the tumor dataset to analyze the relationships between locations of tumors in each class and to make a comparison of the performance of the two applied algorithms.<br/>
 *Create data visualizations using Weka and R.

 ## Dataset Used